Agent215/chess-game-with-untiy/README.md

 - download assets by running ``` git lfs checkout```
 - install unity and open project
 - press play in unity
+- use the testClass.cs file to move the pieces for now. these methods should be hooked in to UI for easier usage.